isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 i.e. below the top-level, managed-service entry, and control-socket entry scopes.

-Hooks libraries can be loaded by the NETCONF agent just as with other servers or agents; however, currently no hook points are defined.
-The ``hooks-libraries`` list contains the list of hooks libraries that should be loaded by kea-netconf, along with their configuration information specified with ``parameters``.
+Hook libraries can be loaded by the NETCONF agent just as with other servers or agents; however, currently no hook points are defined.
+The ``hooks-libraries`` list contains the list of hook libraries that should be loaded by ``kea-netconf``, along with their configuration information specified with ``parameters``.

 Please consult :ref:`logging` for details on how to configure